-A Virginia firefighter died when the tractor-trailer he was driving crashed head-on into another oncoming tractor-trailer.
+A Northern Virginia firefighter died when the tractor-trailer he was driving crashed head-on into another oncoming tractor-trailer.
 They were both traveling on a stretch of interstate 64 where there is only one lane open in each direction.
 The other truck fell into the median and crossed into the firefighter’s lane.
 The accident cut off the cab of the firefighter’s truck, causing it to fall 150 feet into a river.
 The firefighter died at the scene, and authorities charged the driver of the other truck with reckless driving.

 Just a few weeks before this truck accident, there was a massive group of accidents on another Virginia highway due to heavy fog and the resulting decreased visibility.
 Drivers had difficulty seeing beyond 30 feet, yet at least two tractor-trailer drivers continued to drive at speeds that did not provide them with enough time to avoid slamming into cars in front of them or flipping over when they attempted to quickly maneuver.